iescobar1/research_s23/README.md

 Once I have the boolean expression, I would use to_dnf() from the *Pyeda* library and convert the expression to a SOP.
 This would naturally be simplified unless it was a large amount of inputs.
-At this point, I could also use *SymPy's* to_dnf() function aswell but this won't prove helpful as it does the same thing if not worse (later explained in findings).
+At this point, I could also use *SymPy's* dnf() function aswell but this won't prove helpful as it does the same thing if not worse (later explained in findings).

 ## Building the ISCAS89 SOP file

+In the writer file, [ISCASS_WRITER.py](SOP_analysis/ISCASS_writer.py), I take a boolean expression that is given to us and write it into a file script.
+The boolean expression MUST be in a sumOfProducts format for iterative purposes.
+This function resursivly makes a string reading the sumOfProducts expression with in-order Traversal of each of the subexpressions.

+As we make the circuit, one problem we have is repetivitive logic, This is taken into consideration by having a dict holding all the history of gates made called *and_gate_his* and *or_gate_his*.

 ## Conclusion

+There can definitely be more work done in the boolean expression simplification without the large dependcy.
+The use of a cpp file that does the boolean simplification would be the most logical route.
+The SOP simplification files would be no more but we would use a similar ISCASS_writer.py file to synthesize the code.

+Overall, it was very fustrating how uncooperative some of the libraries and tools were for larger circuits but they were still of some use in smaller scales.

 ## Library functions used